 How many classes do I teach?

-At REALM High School, a full-time, 1.0FTE position is 5 teaching periods and 1 advisory period.
+At REALM High School and Middle School, a full-time, 1.0FTE position is 5 teaching periods and 1 advisory period.
 An 80% teaching assignment is 4 periods and 1 advisory, and a 60% teaching assignment is 3 periods and 1 advisory.

 How many different courses do I teach?